-Almost twenty-five percent of all rhinoplasty patients choose to undergo rhinoplasty surgery again.
-So if this is something you’re considering, you’re definitely not alone!
+Almost twenty-five percent of all rhinoplasty patients choose to undergo primary rhinoplasty surgery again.
+So, if this is something you’re considering, you’re definitely not alone!
 When you’re thinking about getting revision rhinoplasty, it’s important to understand what makes you a good candidate for the procedure.
 This includes why you want to get revision rhinoplasty, in addition to other qualifications.

 Are You Happy With How Your Nose Looks?